 This New Map Will Show You America's Ghost Network Of Abandoned Railroads

-If you’re fascinated by United State’s railroad history, there’s an abandoned rail lines map that shows the hidden network of abandoned railroads across the country, and it’s a glorious rabbit hole for any history lover to fall into.
+If you’re fascinated by the United States’ railroad history, there’s an abandoned rail lines map that shows the hidden network of abandoned train tracks in the USA, and it’s a glorious rabbit hole for any history lover to fall into.
 All across the country, there are scores of abandoned railroads and rail lines, so if you’re wondering about “abandoned rail tracks near me,” this map will show you everything you need to know!
 You might even find a ghost network of rails nearby that you can explore on your own.

 Created by transit enthusiast Andrew Grigg, the map pieces together all the fragmented railroad lines and old train routes that have been lost to history over the years.
 Many were deserted and left to weather the elements, while others have been transformed into lush footpaths for unwitting pedestrians, perfect for nature strolls and outdoor exploration.
 Let’s check it out:

-Have you ever been to any of these abandoned railroads?
+Have you ever been to any of these abandoned train tracks in the USA?
 Do you live near one?
 Let us know in the comments below, or nominate it for a chance to be featured.